OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 Eugene OR.
 97401

-LISTING CONTRACT FOR MOVING HELPERS v9-17-2024
+LISTING CONTRACT FOR MOVING HELPERS v5-3-2025

 If you (the undersigned) fill out and submit this contract to A Great Moving Crew (AGMC) this will result in you becoming listed on AGMC's free Open Market Listing And Booking Help Service as a freelance independent contractor who's moving-help services would be listed and offered to independent Moving Companies.
-This is like putting your name in the Yellow Pages for movers.
-The ranking order that you will be listed is based on the feedback AGMC gets about your services.
+This is like putting your name in the Yellow Pages for moving helpers The ranking order that you will be listed is based on the feedback AGMC gets about your services.
 This results in different Moving Companies offering you piecemeal individual job appointments with a frequency in general relation to the reputation you have built, although AGMC makes no guarantees about you ever getting any job offers, and work does slow down at times.

 Job appointment offers to you from these moving companies would come in the form of a text message sent to you through AGMC's services describing the moving company's job appointment offer.
 In these texts, and in this contract, "The moving company that is offering to hire you for a piecemeal job appointment" is termed the "Lead Moving Company", or "Lead" for short.
 The Lead is also defined as "the moving company that is paid by the customer."
 If you are named in a job offer text, it means the Lead Moving Company named in that text is offering to hire you as a freelance independent (moving help) contractor for that one "piecemeal" job appointment.
 If you reply to one of these job offer texts with your indication of acceptance, you would be contracting to accept that offer, at the rates you pre-agree upon with that Lead Company, owed for your work on that job only by that named Lead Moving Company.

-You are responsible for having your own workers compensation and disability insurance, and you will not hold AGMC, the Lead Companies, or the moving customers liable for any injuries you sustain on any jobs that AGMC has helped to arrange for you.
+As your own independent contractor, you are responsible for having your own workers compensation and disability insurance, and you will not hold AGMC, the Lead Companies, or the moving customers liable for any injuries you sustain on any jobs that AGMC has helped to arrange for you.
 You are responsible for paying your own taxes and doing your own withholding and reporting directly to tax authorities.

 Your printed name: ____________________________ Phone: ______________